Banshee1221/HPC-Lessons/Networking/Tutorial 1/README.md

 - Open the file `/etc/hosts` as root with the editor of your choice

-- Add new lines for each Pi that you want to have a hostname for in the format `<ip address>tab<hostname>`
+- Add new lines for each Pi in your network to give them a hostname in the format `<ip address>tab<hostname>`

 - Use the `ping` command on on the Pi to see if the hostnames work